Table of Contents

 Some are strict about the signature while some are not.

-Once you’ve chosen which satellite to go, you can now schedule your DFA Apostille Appointment Online.
+Once you’ve chosen which satellite to go to, you can now schedule your DFA Apostille Appointment Online.

 How do I make an Apostille Appointment at the DFA?